floating-ui/floating-ui/doc/_includes/popper-documentation.md

 <a name="Modifiers.arrow"></a>

 ### Modifiers.arrow(data, options) ⇒ <code>Object</code>
-Modifier used to move the arrows on the edge of the popper to make sure them are always between the popper and the reference element
+Modifier used to move the arrowEls on the edge of the popper to make sure them are always between the popper and the reference element
-It will use the CSS outer size of the arrow element to know how many pixels of conjuction are needed
+It will use the CSS outer size of the arrowEl element to know how many pixels of conjuction are needed

 **Kind**: static method of <code>[Modifiers](#Modifiers)</code>
 **Returns**: <code>Object</code> - The data object, properly modified